appernetic/hugo-nederburg-theme/README.md

 ## License

-This port is released under the MIT License.
+This port is released under the [GPL License, either version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt), or (at your option) any later version.
+See the LICENSE file for details.

 ## Thanks